Jiajieja/programming-for-AI-assessments/README.md

 **Declaration: I contributed to the majority of this project, including the preparation of test files and the implementation of the analytical section's code.
+As you jump into the orriginal repository, can see my contribution there
 **
 # programming-for-AI-assessments
 Group assessment for PAI module